Six SharePoint best practices

 • Collaboration, discussion and dialogue is supported by the “Engage” panel which highlights activity within Viva Engage groups.

-2. The knowledge base intranet homepage
+2. The knowledge collection intranet homepage

 In this example:

-3. The dashboard intranet homepage
+3. The daily work intranet homepage

 In this example:

-4. The community hub intranet homepage
+4. The social hub intranet homepage

 In this example:

 • Internal conversations from Viva Engage, the company’s social collaboration platform of choice, are highlighted within the “Conversations” section.
+The feed can be targeted to different groups for relevance.

 • Updates from the company’s external social channels are also relayed, providing information on how the organisation goes to market and interacts with customers.

-5. The media hub intranet homepage
+5. The subject hub intranet homepage or landing page

 In this example:

-• “See more” buttons allow the user to view more content, ensuring the initial homepage experience remains focused and uncluttered.
+“Show more” and “View more” buttons allow the user to view more content, ensuring the initial homepage experience remains focused and uncluttered.

-6. The taskmaster intranet homepage
+6. The GTD (Getting Things Done) intranet homepage

 In this example: